 Free turkey meals can also be provided by the Salvation Army during 2018.
 The faith based church group requests donations from the public and they also enter into partnership with grocery stores or local businesses.
 They will usually serve a dinner on site.
 Or in some exceptional cases they will deliver a food box to the sick or elderly.
 Salvation Army volunteers may also visit senior citizens in a nursing home or hospital to bring them a Thanksgiving meal and companionship.

 Not only will the dinner be served, but many clients can also register for other social services that the Salvation Army administers.
 As during the October, November, and December time frame they begin to ramp up coat drives and other holiday programs.
 So both a Thanksgiving dinner or food box may be provided along with other support.
 More Salvation Army food programs.

-Even after Thanksgiving day, many families need help providing for their families during the Christmas holiday season.
+Even after Thanksgiving day in November 2018, many families need help providing for their families during the Christmas holiday season.
 There are many other programs available during the months of December that can provide meals, boxes of food, and even small gifts to kids.
 It is often a good idea to apply for these at the same time as applications are made for a free Thanksgiving dinner.
 Learn about other holiday and Christmas assistance programs that are targeted at helping low income families.